Manjit Singh (runner)

 Manjit Singh (born 1 September 1989; also known as Manjit Singh Chahal) is an Indian middle-distance runner who specialises in the 800 metres and 1500 metres events.
 He represented India at the 2018 Asian Games where he won the gold in the 800 metres event at Jakarta.

 Personal life

 Manjit was born in Ujhana village, Jind district, Haryana, to Randhir Chahal and Bimala Devi.
 He grew his passion for athletics from his father only, Randhir who himself was a field athlete, in discus throw and shot put.
 Manjit is married, have a son, names Abhir with wife Kiran.
-In his spare time he use to help his father in dairy, cattle and agriculture farming.
+In his spare time he used to help his father in dairy, cattle and agriculture farming.
 He had a two-year contract job with ONGC from 2013 to 2016.

 Career

 2013−2017

 In 2013 Manjit took part in his first international event, in the 2013 Asian Athletics Championships, at Pune, where he finished 4th place in the Men's 800 metres final clocking 1:49.70 mins.
 In 2014, he bagged a silver in the 800 metres in Federation Cup, but failed to qualify for the Commonwealth Games and Asian Games.
 After a long injury for one and half year, he took part in the National Inter-state Championship at Hyderabad winning silver then at Guntur and bettered his 800 m time, clocking 1:48.04 mins and winning silver on July 16, 2017.
 In the same event, on 18 July, he competed in the 1500m and finished with a timing 3:49.30 which was his personal best at that time.